Digital and Relational Marketing for Service-Based Businesses

-The three are service-based industries that offer a niche scope of work.
-Although everyone benefits from the services these industries provide, few are ever in the position to warrant hiring either of the three.
-Because of this, digital marketing for A/E/C industries is much different than it is for other B2B (and especially B2C) industries.
+Professional service-based industries like architecture or engineering that offer a highly refined and targeted niche of services, listen up: digital and relational marketing tools need to be your new BFFs.
+Although everyone benefits from the services these industries provide, few are ever in the position to warrant hiring either.
+Because of this, digital marketing for service-based industries is much different than it is for other B2B (and especially B2C) industries.
 Digital marketing, even when highly targeted, casts a wide net.
-It’s also a distant net, being intermediated by technology.
-Even at its best, it can lack a human element, and in A/E/C, the human component is critical.
+It’s also a distant net, being mediated by technology.
+Even at its best, it can lack a human element, and if you're in a service-based professional business, the human component is critical.

 Relational vs. Digital Marketing

-Digital marketing should support relational marketing.
-For A/E/C businesses, the goals should be simple:
+Digital marketing should support relational marketing and the goals should be simple:

 A visually pleasing, well-organized website is a powerful place to tell the story of your business.
-It’s also one of the few places a company can have total control of how its brand is displayed and what kind of experience its customers will have.
-A/E/C businesses should use their website to publish case studies, share thought leadership, and make photos and video available.
+It’s also one of the few places a company can have total control over how its brand is displayed and what kind of experience its customers will have.
+Use your website to publish case studies, share thought leadership, and make photos and video available.

-A/E/C businesses have little reason to look to other B2B or B2C brands for trends or strategies for social media.
-In fact, their approach should be simple: use LinkedIn to share links back to the business website.
+If you're in a highly niched professional service industry, you may have little reason to look to other B2B or B2C brands for trends or strategies for social media.
+In fact, your approach could be much more simple: use LinkedIn to share links back to the business website.
 LinkedIn allows your business to have a profile on a primary networking website, and for your employees to show their affiliation with your company and share links about the work they are doing with you.
 Encourage them to share case studies, photos, video, and posts about what excites them about their job.
 That sort of content will appeal to potential customers as well as your next best employee.

-Other social media platforms can have some value to A/E/C businesses, but typically only to support building brand awareness or recruitment efforts.
+Other social media platforms can have some value to your type of business, but typically only to support building brand awareness or recruitment efforts.
 Many firms will use Instagram and Facebook to post office culture content that signals to future talent that they are an active, engaging, and exciting firm to work for.

 Investing in Digital Marketing